iron0012/SaleAskingPriceRatioPredictor/README.md

 ![Price ratio vs. number of bedrooms](/images/Price_ratio_vs_bedrooms.png)
 ![Price ratio vs. number of bathrooms](/images/Price_ratio_vs_bathrooms.png)

-- In general the accuracy does not improve beyond 400 trees (number of estimators).
+- In general R^2 does not improve beyond 400 trees (number of estimators).
 We fixed the minimum number of samples in newly created leaves to be the square root of maxiumum feature size.

 - Maximum features used per tree (max_features) = 0.8

 - The accuracies of random forest models at different *max feature size* and *min leaves* with text features only, basic features only, and both text and basic features are listed in the table below.
-	1. With the tokenized text features only, the accuracy of our trained model on a hold-out set of data is 0.103.
+	1. With the tokenized text features only, R^2 of our trained model on a hold-out set of data is 0.103.
-	2. The accuracy of a model with only the *basic features* is 0.124.
+	2. The R^2 of a model with only the *basic features* is 0.124.
-	3. The accuracy improves to 0.134 if the *basic features* of the property are included in the model.
+	3. R^2 improves to 0.134 if the *basic features* of the property are included in the model.
 (Basic features are: zip code, home size (sq. ft.), number of bedrooms, number of bathrooms, and asking price.)
 - Based on the results in the table below, we decided to employ the following parameters:
 	- Number of estimators = 400
 	- Max feature size = 50